+The following sections will help you prepare for your hospital visit.
 You may be coming in for a procedure that will have you spending one or more nights, or you may be coming in for an outpatient (same-day) test or procedure.
 Either way, these helpful tips will help make your visit more comfortable.

 Things To Discuss With Your Doctor

 - Before you arrive, talk to your doctor about what you may or may not eat before coming to the hospital.